 I chose to add a complete, new surge brake system to my trailer.
 It wasn’t particularly difficult, the parts were easy to buy, and it made towing Summer Dance much more relaxing and safer.

 Surge brake systems are relatively simple and effective.
-That’s good news.
-The design choices are few, drum type or caliper type.
-Drum type systems are slightly lower cost and sufficient for this load, so that’s what I chose.
-This is the $tingy Sailor blog, after all.
+That’s the good news.
+The design choices are few: drum type or caliper type.
+Drum type systems are slightly lower cost and strong enough for most trailerable sailboats, so that’s what I chose.
 But the tongue extension of our trailer posed a couple of uncommon build challenges.
-First, the tongue extension is 2-1/2″ square tube but surge brake actuators are only available in 3″ or larger sizes.
-Second, I need to be able to disconnect the hydraulic line between the actuator and the brake cylinders would need to be able to be easily disconnected to extend the tongue for launching and then reconnected for towing.
+First, the tongue extension is a 2-1/2″ square tube but surge brake actuators are only available in 3″ or larger sizes.
+Second, I need to be able to disconnect the hydraulic line at the actuator to extend the tongue for launching and then reconnect it for towing.

 Except for the challenges mentioned above, the installation was pretty straightforward.
-The trailer axle already had mounting flanges that the brake assemblies bolted right on to.
+The trailer axle already had mounting flanges and the brake assemblies bolted right on.
 The drums and bearings were direct replacements for the old brake-less hubs.
-Other than a dog fight drilling a hole in the axle to mount the hydraulic line tee, the pre-cut and pre-flared steel lines were easily routed through existing holes in the frame to the tongue.
+Other than a dog fight drilling a hole in the axle to mount the hydraulic line tee, the pre-cut and pre-flared steel lines were easily to route through existing holes in the frame to the tongue.

-I secured the lines to the outside of the axle with stainless steels ties hoping they will last longer than plastic, but they don’t tighten as well as I had hoped.
+I secured the lines to the outside of the axle with stainless steels ties hoping they will last longer than plastic, but they didn’t tighten as well as I had hoped.
 You can also secure them with U straps and screws if you want to drill more holes in the axle.

 Biting my tongue over the tongue